avaldi/bottleful/README.md

 bottleful - Use bottle to create RESTful API
 ========

-*bottleful* is a small Python library that extend [bottle.py](http://bottlepy.org/) to allow the creation of simple RESTful API.
+*bottleful* is a small Python library that extends [bottle.py](http://bottlepy.org/) to allow the creation of simple RESTful API.

 Installation
 ------------